 6 Useful PDFs for Beginners and Practitioners

-The Mind for Better Mental Health organization assists people who suffer from mental health difficulties.
-They have put together a handy beginner’s pdf to mindfulness.
-This document is useful for anyone interested in mindfulness and not limited to individuals diagnosed with psychological difficulties.
+The Mind for Better Mental Health organization assists people who experience mental health difficulties.
+They have put together a handy beginner’s guide to mindfulness.
+This document is useful for anyone interested in mindfulness and not limited to individuals diagnosed with psychological conditions.

-However, we have an excellent set of three mindfulness exercises compiled by our very own Dr. Hugo, that you may download by accessing this link: 3 Mindfulness Exercises Pack.
-The pack includes an introductory note, very detailed exercises, and three guided meditation mp3’s.
+These three mindfulness exercises compiled by our very own Dr. Alberts include an introductory note, detailed exercises, and three guided meditation recordings.

 For the classroom

-If you are interested in introducing mindfulness into the classroom but don’t know where to begin, then read the Teaching Kids to Thrive PDF after finishing this post.
-It will provide you with more information that is classroom specific.
+If you are interested in introducing mindfulness into the classroom but don’t know where to begin, Teaching Kids to Thrive will provide you with more information that is classroom specific.

-Also, the Mindful Classrooms PDF is an excellent, detailed guide for introducing mindfulness exercises into the classroom.
+Mindful Classrooms is also an excellent, detailed guide for introducing mindfulness exercises into the classroom.
 It belongs in every teacher’s top drawer.

-6 Tips for Being Mindful at the Workplace
+6 Tips for Being Mindful in the Workplace

 - In our workplace, we often have to deal with strangers.
 Because we do not know them, we might misinterpret what they say.
-Furthermore, there is an unspoken rule of conduct about how we should behave with certain people in our workplace.
+Furthermore, there is an unspoken rule of conduct about how we should behave in the workplace.

-- A workplace hierarchy exists with a structured set of rules and codes that influences our behavior.
+- A workplace hierarchy with a structured set of rules and codes influences our behavior.